washingtonalto/jupyter_notebook/Election Simulation - bullet vs full voting/.ipynb_checkpoints/README-checkpoint.md

 - Bullet voting allows focused support, giving favored candidates a higher chance to rank in the Top 12.
 - Even with fewer total votes, bullet-voted candidates can outperform broadly voted ones due to vote dilution.

-## 🙌 Credits

-Created and maintained by **Washington Alto** to help fellow Filipino voters.

-## 🤖 Generative AI Acknowledgment

-This project was developed with the assistance of **ChatGPT-4o**, which was used to collaboratively create, refine, and debug the code.

-The object-oriented structure and reusable Python class design were specifically requested by the author to ensure clarity, maintainability, and extensibility.

-While the final implementation was tested and adjusted manually, portions of the code and structure were generated using generative AI tools.

 ## 📜 License